aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Not only does self-review help you spot unwanted changes, but also helps you double-check your overall approach.
 If you've worked on the same branch for a long time, you need to double-check if the changes you made on day one, are aligned with the changes you did on the last day.
 You can double-check if your changes are on the same track and they all follow the same mindset.
 You get a bird's view of your solution while self-reviewing your MR.

 Make sure to do this self-review in the reviewing platform you always use to review other people's MRs. Because when you see your MR in those red and green colors and in that UI, you automatically go into your reviewer mode, but for your own MR. You start to see things from a new perspective and notice things you missed when you were authoring the code.
 You wear your critic glasses for your code.
-Self-review helps a lot in delivering better code!
+Self-review helps a lot in delivering better code.

 ## ✅ Make sure CI passes {#make-ci-pass}